[ Printer Friendly Version ] [ Report Abuse ]

 "Sir, I think you knew my grandfather, Abraxas Malfoy?"

-I could tell he was jealous of the way Slughorn had so enthusiastically greeted Blaise at the door and was obviously enthralled by Harry.
+I could tell he was jealous of the way Slughorn had so enthusiastically greeted Blaise at the door and not him.
 Sure, Blaise was his friend, but to Draco, even friends were subordinates.

-I couldn't help a chuckle as Slughorn barely answered him and then walked away.
+I couldn't help a chuckle and satisfied smirk as Slughorn barely answered him and then walked away.

 "What are you laughing at Badeau?"

 The rest of the class passed quickly.
-My Draught had proved a difficult potion to brew and, as a result of slightly too many toadstools, turned out too toxic.
-My table was especially unhappy when Harry Potter was announced the winner of the vial of liquid luck and looks of hatred could be seen of the boys' faces.
+The draught had proved a difficult potion to brew and, as a result of slightly too many toadstools, mine turned out too toxic.
+My table was especially unhappy when Harry Potter was announced the winner of the vial of liquid luck and looks of hatred could be seen on their faces.

-"I should have won that potion" Draco said as we stood up to leave.
-It was almost dinner time and my stomach was growling.
+"I should have won that potion" Draco grumbled as we stood up to leave.
+I flicked some blonde strands over my shoulder as Teddy pushed in my chair for me.